 If a product is intended for the treatment of a serious or life-threatening condition and the product demonstrates the potential to address unmet medical needs for this condition, the product sponsor may apply for Fast Track Designation.
+Products receiving a Fast Track Designation are eligible for more frequent interaction and communication with FDA and rolling review.
 The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular product candidate is eligible for this designation, we cannot assure you that the FDA would decide to grant it.
 Even if we do receive Fast Track Designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may withdraw Fast Track Designation if it believes that the designation is no longer supported by data from our clinical development program.